How to Sell Your Seattle or Bellevue Home – a Guide by Urban Living

 People sell their homes for all kinds of reasons.
 Perhaps you want a bigger home or a smaller one.
 Maybe you’re relocating for work.
 No matter the reason, almost everyone is curious about what their home is worth and how quickly it might sell if they decide to go for it.

-The quickest way to figure that out is to search for your home on Redfin or Zillow, the two main real estate services that will give you an idea what your home is worth.
+The quickest way to figure that out is to search for your home on Redfin or Zillow, the two main real estate sites that will give you an idea of what your home is worth.
 On Redfin, you can check out your Redfin Estimate, and on Zillow, the Zestimate.
 Note that the Redfin Estimate’s median error rate in King County is 5.97% and the Zestimate median error rate in Seattle is 4.4%.
 So on a $1 million home, these estimates could be off by $44,000 to $60,000 depending on which one you’re looking at.

 For a more personal and likely more accurate estimate, get in touch with a real estate agent (like us!).
 We’ll perform something called a comparative market analysis (CMA) for you.
 That means we will look at sales in your area of homes that are comparable to yours, and use those to come up with our best “guesstimate” of what your home might sell for.
 You can also look at recent home sales on a site like Redfin to do a CMA yourself.